AaronM-at0m1c/HexBlobs/README.md

 ## Known Issues
 - Jump/Flip/Invalid move logic is currently imperfect.
 As a result, occasionally moves behave in unexpected ways.
+- Large map is currently incomplete, though it just needs to be wired up and it should work fine.

 ## Future Enhancements
 - Removal of current move bugs
 - Implent new "special" moves
+- Finish larger map implementation

 ## Technologies Used